Leaving Certificate 2021 and accredited grades

 - Leaving Certificate Applied (LCA) - for your outstanding assessments, including your subjects, vocational specialisms and tasks due to be completed in the current LCA session.

-There are a number of steps involved in getting to a calculated grade:
+There are a number of steps involved in getting to an accredited grade:

-Step 1: Estimated marks and ranking by your teacher
+Step 1: Estimated mark and ranking by your teacher

 Your teacher will give you an estimate of the mark you would likely have got if you sat the Leaving Certificate exam in normal conditions.

-Your teacher will use a number of records of your performance and progress to get your estimated mark, for example; classwork and homework, class assessments, examinations in school at Christmas or summer, mock exams and also coursework.
+Your teacher will use records of your performance and progress to get your estimated mark, for example: classwork and homework, class assessments and your coursework over the 2 years of the Leaving Certificate cycle.

-Step 2: In-school alignment by subject teachers in school
+Step 2: In-school alignment by subject teachers in your school

-Subject teachers in the school will then review the estimated marks and ranking of students in that school.
+Subject teachers in your school will then review the estimated marks and ranking of students in that school.
 Your teacher will finalise their estimated percentage marks and rankings following this alignment process.

 If the school has only one teacher of the subject, the ranking review will be done with the deputy principal.

 Step 3: Oversight of marks and rankings by the school principal